AI citation vs. source URL — what counts as which

 PatternWhat you typically see

-Brand-strong product (Vercel, Stripe)High mentions, high citations
+Brand-strong product (Vercel, Stripe)High AI citations, high source URLs

 A practical example